adityavinodh/blog/content/blog/linux-intro.md

 ## Choosing a distro

 This is your starting point.
 But the most important thing you should know, and you will hear this advice everywhere, is to not distro hop.
-Choose one, use it as your daily driver atleast for 6 months, get a good feel for it, start customizing it to your taste, and then you can change distributions if you want.
+Choose one, use it as your daily driver at least for 6 months, get a good feel for it, start customizing it to your taste, and then you can change distributions if you want.
 This most common misconception is to change distros because you think another distro looks better.

 ### Desktop Environments